Boost emotional intelligence in 15-mins a week

 • Do you speak and then think about your words or take a moment to consider the impact of your behavior on others?

-• Do you bring home the stress of your work to your significant other or family, and find it frequently affecting your relationships with them?
+• Do you bring home the stress of your work to your personal life?
+Has your significant other or family been negatively impacted by it?

 • How did you handle the last crisis situation in your life?

 • Give yourself a few minutes to process stressful situations (if possible).
 Think about what you are tempted to do/say and what the outcomes would be.
-Consider a calmer approach and envision a better outcome.
+When you're in a challenging situation, consider a calmer approach and envision a better outcome.

 • Own up to your mistakes and try to make things right.